alexkasema/alx-higher_level_programming/0x15-javascript-web_jquery/README.md

 A JavaScript script that updates the text color of the <header> element to red (#FF0000) when the user clicks on the tag DIV#red_header.
 ## 3-script.js
 A JavaScript script that adds the class red to the <header> element when the user clicks on the tag DIV#red_header.
+## 4-script.js
+A JavaScript script that toggles the class of the <header> element when the user clicks on the tag DIV#toggle_header